massaillon/setup-and-mobile-version-skeleton/README.md

 Usage

-This is my first project in Microverse program.This project aim at practicing the below :
+This is my second project in Microverse program.This project aim at practicing the below :

-1)Linters
-2)git and github professional best practices
+- Parsing a Figma design to create a UI
+- Using Flexbox to place elements in the page.
+- Building a personal portfolio site.
+- Make use of images and backgrounds to enhance the look of the website

 👤 Author